Fort space: Fort space

-Note that the subspace $X\setminus\{p\}$ has the discrete topology and is open and dense in X.

-X is homeomorphic to the one-point compactification of an infinite discrete space.
+The subspace $X\setminus\{p\}$ has the discrete topology and is open and dense in X. The space X is homeomorphic to the one-point compactification of an infinite discrete space.

 Modified Fort space

 Modified Fort space is similar but has two particular points.
 So take an infinite set X with two distinct points p and q, and declare open the subsets A of X such that: